MicrosoftDocs/Hololens/hololens/hololens-insider.md

 1. For the **data type** field, choose **String**.

 1. For the **value** field, enter a date value for a starting date and time, such as *2023-01-06T10:35:00* to set DailyRecurrent reboots starting on the given date and *two minutes after* the set starting time daily.
-Similarly, setting WeeklyRecurrent reboots starting at the given date and *two minutes after* the starting time every 7 days.
+Similarly, setting WeeklyRecurrent reboots starting at the given date and *two minutes after* the starting time every seven days.
 For example, if you specify 10:00, the reboot will occur at 10:02.

    > [!NOTE]
    >